The Bachelor's Erica Rose Gives Birth to Baby No 2: Meet Aspen

 In addition, Erica wore a special push present—a David Yurman peridot and diamond necklace.
 The bling represents Erica's and Aspen's birthstones.

-She also shared a picture of the happy family with E!
+She also shared pictures of the happy family with E!
 News.

 This is the couple's first child together.
 Erica also has a 1-year-old daughter, Holland, from a previous relationship.